 Section 12.1 Amendments.
-Notwithstanding anything contained in this Second Amended and Restated Certificate of Incorporation to the contrary, in addition to any vote required by applicable law, the following provisions in this Second Amended and Restated Certificate of Incorporation may be amended, altered, repealed or rescinded, in whole or in part, or any provision inconsistent therewith or herewith may be adopted, only by the affirmative vote of the holders of at least 66 2/3% of the total voting power of all the then outstanding shares of stock of the Corporation entitled to vote generally in the election of directors, voting together as a single class: Article VI, Article VII, Article VIII, Article XI and this Article XII.
-Except as expressly provided in the foregoing sentence and the remainder of this Second Amended and Restated Certificate of Incorporation (including any certificate of designations relating to any series of Preferred Stock), including Section 9.1(G), this Second Amended and Restated Certificate of Incorporation may be amended by the affirmative vote of the holders of at least a majority of the total voting power of all the then outstanding shares of stock of the Corporation entitled to vote generally in the election of directors, voting together as a single class.
+Notwithstanding anything contained in this Third Amended and Restated Certificate of Incorporation to the contrary, in addition to any vote required by applicable law, except as expressly provided in any certificate of designations relating to any series of Preferred Stock, this Third Amended and Restated Certificate of Incorporation may be amended by the affirmative vote of the holders of at least a majority of the total voting power of all the then outstanding shares of stock of the Corporation entitled to vote generally in the election of directors, voting together as a single class.